 1. Furnish TS-2 cabinets that utilize a high speed data channel to connect the controller unit, malfunction management unit, rear panel (terminals and facilities), detectors and bus interface units and also comply with the general requirements of 733.03.
 Furnish a prewired cabinet with malfunction management unit, loop detector units, and all accessory equipment as specified in NEMA TS-2, except as follows:

 a.
-Section 5.3.4, use detector racks for both Type 1 (A1) and Type 2 (A2) controller units..
+Section 5.3.4, use detector racks for both Type 1 (A1) and Type 2 (A2) controller units.

+b.
+Section 5.4.2.1, if a power service disconnect switch is located before the controller cabinet, the neutral (AC-) and the grounding bar in the controller cabinet shall be connected together.

+c.
 Section 5.4.2.7, provide an incandescent type light.

-.
+d.
 Section 5.4.2.7.2, provide the incandescent lamp.

-.
+e.
 Section 5.4.2.7.3, provide the door actuated light switch.

-.
+f.
 Section 6.5.2.2.1, provide 2-channel detector units, without delay/extension features (Type A).

-.
+g.
 Section 7.2, construct cabinets of cast or sheet aluminum.

-.
+h.
 Section 7.3, provide a Size 5 cabinet for four phase or less pole mounted cabinets, Size 5 for four phase or less ground mounted cabinets, and Size 6 for 5 phase or more ground mounted cabinets.
 Supply larger cabinets if required to house the equipment to meet the plan requirements; such as master controllers, preemption devices, 16 position backpanels or special detection units.

-.
+i.
 Section 7.5.7, ensure that the police panel contains switches for AUTO/FLASH, SIGNALS ON/OFF and AUTO/MANUAL in the police panel.
 Furnish a pushbutton with a 5-foot (1.5 m) cord.

-.
+j.
 Section 7.7.3, supply unpainted cabinets.

 2. Furnish loop detector and pedestrian inputs that have lightning/surge protection as specified in 733.03.A.2.f.